dwilbank68/multi-docker/readme.md

-example of multiple docker containers, pushed to Travis, then deployed to AWS electric beanstalk
+example of multiple docker containers, pushed to Travis, then deployed to AWS Electric Beanstalk